NLP Swish Pattern

 Our task now is to link the cue image in step 1 with the new self image in step 2.

 - Check the ecology of the new self image and associated behaviour(s).

-Have the client assess the impact of this new behaviour on himself (what will he have to give up or take on), his family, friends, co-workers, community, etc.
+Have your client assess the impact of this new behaviour on himself (what will he have to give up or take on), his family, friends, co-workers, community, etc.

 - Identify at least two submodalities that reduce the desire for the behaviour in step 1 and increase the desire for the new self image in step 2.

 Ask your client to get a picture of the behaviour in step 1 and then have him adjust different submodalities and notice which ones reduce the desire for this behaviour.
 For example, he may find that reducing the brightness and defocusing the picture reduces the desire for the behaviour in step 1.
 The submodalities should be those that vary over a continuous range e.g. brightness, size, focus, etc.